ietf/id-guidelines/README.md

 - [ ] Ensure the second component reasonably identifies the source of the I-D.

-      If the I-D has been adopted by a stream, ensure the second component is
+If the I-D has been adopted by a stream, ensure the second component is:

   * ietf for the IETF stream
   * iab for the IAB stream
   * irtf for the IRTF stream

 Otherwise, ensure that the second component is not a group acronym or a reserved string, is not objectionable, and does not introduce confusion.

 Note that any I-D submitted with one of these stream identifiers in the second component that has not been adopted by the indicated stream will either be